 Despite these gains, women still account for a much smaller part of the self-employed workforce and continue to make less money than men, on average.
 Despite earning their highest salaries in legal services, men still earn nearly $29,000 more annually than women in the same industry.
 Self-employed workers are clocking more hours in 2020, on average, though a majority saw a decrease in their hours in September 2020, compared to the beginning of the year.
 Ultimately, a higher percentage of working Americans may be self-employed since the COVID-19 pandemic began, but many are still facing unique challenges in the number of hours they’re working and how much money they’re earning.

 At Skynova, we’re passionate about providing in-depth analyses, like the findings in this article, that provide a unique perspective on what’s happening in the world of business.
 We understand how your work intersects with current events, technology, politics, health, and more, and our surveys, statistics, and research aim to bring new light to these connections.
-In addition to these articles, we provide online software and invoice and accounting solutions designed to help small businesses get paid and save time doing it.
-Find out more at Skynova.com.
+In addition to these articles, we provide invoice templates, accounting solutions, and other online software designed to help small businesses get paid and save time doing it.

 This project was created using the Basic Monthly Survey Current Population Survey, conducted by the United States Census Bureau.
 The CPS surveys around 60,000 households across America, during which households are surveyed for four consecutive months, take a break for eight months, and then are surveyed again for an additional four consecutive months.
 After that point, a household leaves the sample permanently.
 The result is a continuous dataset that explores American life, from hours spent working to employment classification, salary, and the changes that can occur month to month.
 We found this especially interesting to study throughout the months in which COVID-19 broke out in the U.S. to explore its effects on work and life.
 In some analyses, similar industry categories were grouped due to sample sizes by month.